-Children get the flu 1.5 to 3 times more often than adults, depending on the age.
+Influenza is a highly contagious respiratory infection.
+It is responsible for several thousand hospitalizations and hundreds of deaths each year in Canada.
 Unfortunately, young children under 5 years old, especially if they are less than 2 years old, are among the group of people who are at higher risk for serious complications and severe infection.
 Children with chronic medical conditions (e.g., diabetes, cystic fibrosis, asthma) or weakened immune systems, and children on long-term acetylsalicylic acid (ASA) treatment (e.g., children with Kawasaki disease) are also at risk for flu complications.

 Flu-related complications that children can experience include increased risk of being hospitalized, ear infections, bacterial or viral infections of the respiratory tract (e.g., pneumonia, croup), or sepsis (a serious blood infection).
 Children with medical conditions might see their condition worsen (e.g., increased asthma symptoms if they have asthma).

 Children with the seasonal flu can have symptoms such as fever, cough, sore throat, runny nose, headache, decreased appetite, muscle ache, and tiredness.
 Sometimes they may experience nausea, vomiting, or diarrhea.
 These symptoms are often confused with cold symptoms.
-Learn more about the difference between a cold and the flu here.

 If your child does get the flu, take these steps to make your child feel better: